mycpuorg/mycpuorg.github.io/_posts/2020-02-02-task-migrations-c++.md

 In [earlier posts](http://www.mycpu.org/writing-bpf-c++/)
 [we](http://www.mycpu.org/flamegraphs-on-c++/) [explored
 ](http://www.mycpu.org/c++-threads-async-deferred/) impacts of
-parameters concurrency, on performance of C++ applications through observation of factors like Cache Hits, Branch Prediction Rates.
+concurrency on performance of C++ applications through observation of indicators like Cache Hits, Branch Prediction Rates.
 In this post, I simply want to explore the impact of task migration and what we can glean from various Performance Counters.